4 Minute Read

 This never-ending cycle means you’ve permanently dedicated a chunk of your income to car payments.
 But it’s not just the $500 a month in car payments that’s eating away at you.
 It’s the fact that you know by sending that money to the bank, you can’t use it to build up any savings for retirement—and you’re right to be concerned.

-Simply put, if you didn’t have a car payment and instead invested that $500 a month in your 401(k) or Roth IRA, you could retire with more than $1 million after 30 years.
-That would certainly go a long way toward closing the $4 trillion retirement savings gap Americans are currently facing.
+Simply put, if you didn’t have a car payment and instead worked with a pro to invest that $500 a month in your 401(k) or Roth IRA, you could retire with more than $1 million after 30 years.
+That would certainly go a long way toward closing the $4 trillion retirement savings gap Americans are currently facing, according to the Employee Benefit Research Institute.

 The good news is you can stop the car-buying cycle and start saving for retirement.
 It will take some sacrifice and a lot of discipline, but it’s worth it all to change your future.